eulenfunk/packages/gluon-quickfix/README.md

 - check if we have lost any neighbours, `iw dev $DEV scan` in lowpri mode.
 - if respondd or dropbear not running, reboot (probably ram was full, so more services might've crashed)
 - reboot if there was a kernel (batman) error
+- reboot if there are ath/ksoftirq-malloc-errors (upcoming oom scenario)
 - if wifi is configured and not disabled: do 'iw dev'.
 If this does not return (process hangs) or delivers no result: reboot
 - if autoupdater is running for more than an hour and no progress visible: reboot.
 - if more than 8 tunneldigger-threads running: reboot.
 System is definitly clogged up and reboot is the fastest and most reliable way out of this rare (but load-effective) scenario.